Department of Labor Logo United States Department of Labor

 Management of companies and enterprises 7

-Many collectors work in a call center for a third-party collection agency rather than the original creditor.
-In all industries, they spend most of their time on the phone tracking down or negotiating with debtors.
+Many collectors work in a call center for a third-party collection agency rather than for the original creditor.
+In all industries, they may spend most of their time on the phone tracking down or negotiating with people who have unpaid bills.
 They also use computers and databases to update information and record the results of their calls.

-Collectors’ work can be stressful because some people become angry and confrontational when pressed about their debts.
-Collectors often face resistance while trying to do their job duties.
-Successful collectors must face regular rejection and still be ready to make the next call in a polite and positive voice.
-Fortunately, some consumers appreciate help in resolving their outstanding debts and can be quite grateful.
+Collectors’ work can be stressful because some people may become angry and confrontational when pressed about their debts.
+Collectors must be able to face rejection regularly and still be ready to make the next call in a polite and positive manner.

 Work Schedules

 Most bill and account collectors work full time.
-Some collectors work flexible schedules, often calling people on weekends or during the evenings as they learn the best times to call.
+Some work shifts that include weekends or evenings.

 How to Become a Bill and Account Collector About this section